Alghero: Airport

 The Alghero-Fertilia "Riviera del Corallo" Airport is 10 kilometers from the centre near Fertilia.
-It's the principal connection with the rest of Italy and Europe.
+It is the principal connection with the rest of Italy and Europe.
 There is an hourly bus service to Fertilia and the centre of Alghero.

 Books

 In the 1930s the Swedish writer Amelie Posse Brazdova wrote a book entitled Sardinia Side Show, where she told the complete story of two years she spent "interned" in Alghero old town during World War I.